-E. Division of the Psalms
+1. Division of the Psalms

-- 1. As a collection of prayers and songs of praise, the book of Psalms exhibits a thoroughly organized scheme. - 2.
-They are arranged in five book of unequal length which Jewish tradition holds as modeled after the five books of Moses.
-In fact the Midrash on the Psalms notes that "Moses gave the Israelites the five books of the Torah, and coordinate therewith David gave them the books of the Psalms" (1:1). - 3.
+As a collection of prayers and songs of praise, the book of Psalms exhibits a thoroughly organized scheme.
+They are arranged into five book of unequal length which from Jewish tradition seem to be modeled after the five books of Moses.
+In fact the Midrash on the Psalms notes that "Moses gave the Israelites the five books of the Torah, and coordinate therewith David gave them the books of the Psalms" (1:1).
 Each book, in turn, ends with a doxology which may have been part of the original composition, or may have been appended to the close of each book by one or more editors (cf. Ps 72:20):

 Book Psalms Doxology

 I Psalms 1-41 41:13

 II Psalms 42-72 72:18-20

-Ш Psalms 73-89 89:52
+III Psalms 73-89 89:52

 IV Psalm 90-106 106:48

 V Psalms 107-150 150:1-6

-- 4. It is quite possible that this 5-fold division is as ancient as the book itself, dating back to before the completion of the OT (approx. 400 B.C.), and may have already occurred before the composition of the book of Chronicles: - a) In 1 Chronicles 16:7, David assigned Asaph and his family the responsibility of giving thanks to Yahweh at the tabernacle, and provided a thanksgiving psalm for this purpose.
+It is quite possible that this 5-fold division is as ancient as the book itself, dating back to before the completion of the OT (approx. 400 B.C.), and may have already occurred before the composition of the book of Chronicles:

+• In 1 Chronicles 16:7, David assigned Asaph and his family the responsibility of giving thanks to Yahweh at the tabernacle, and provided a thanksgiving psalm for this purpose.
 The psalm he provided in 1 Chronicles 16:8-36 is actually a compilation of several different Davidic psalms (Pss 96, 105, 106), and the final verses (1 Chron 16:35-36) appear to be a quotation of the doxology at the close the Book 4.
-This would seem to indicate that the doxology that closes Book 4 was already in place in the time of David. - b) The conclusion of Book 2 includes a subscription noting that "the prayers of David the son of Jesse are ended" (Ps 72:20).
+This would seem to indicate that the doxology that closes Book 4 was already in place in the time of David.

+- The conclusion of Book 2 includes a subscription noting that "the prayers of David the son of Jesse are ended" (Ps 72:20).
 Since Books 1 and 2 contain more than Davidic psalms, and Books 3-5 also contain psalms by David, it's quite plausible that the editor who appended it meant to say that in his collection he had included all the psalms of David known to him and that the 9 psalms ascribed to Korah and Asaph that open Book 2 were at one time united with Pss 73-83 (also ascribed to Asaph).
-With those removed, it is possible to unite Pss 51-70 with Book 1, making the subscription to Psalm 72 a fitting conclusion to the Davidic collection. - c) Second Chronicles 29:30 states that "King Hezekiah . . . ordered the Levites to sing praises to Yahweh with the words of David and Asaph the seer."
-This could, in fact, be a reference to the Davidic collection in Books 1 and 2 and the Asaph collection in Book 3. - d) "The Psalter has had a long and varied history.
-No doubt the precentor of the temple choir had his own collection of hymns for public worship.
-Small groups of psalms may have been issued also for private use in the home.
-As time went on, collections were made on different organizing principles.
-Sometimes hymns attributed to a given author were perhaps brought into a single group.
-Possibly psalms of a certain type, such as Maskil and Mikhtam psalms, were gathered together in small collections.
-How these small groups were partly preserved and partly broken up, in the history of the formation of our present Psalter, will, perhaps, never be known" (Sampey).
+With those removed, it is possible to unite Pss 51-70 with Book 1, making the subscription to Psalm 72 a fitting conclusion to the Davidic collection. - Second Chronicles 29:30 states that "King Hezekiah . . . ordered the Levites to sing praises to Yahweh with the words of David and Asaph the seer."
+This could, in fact, be a reference to the Davidic collection in Books 1 and 2 and the Asaph collection in Book 3. - Some psalms are repeated in different books: